Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the solvers

+See Figure~\ref{fig:radial-a-perturbed} for how this looks like.
+The perturbation function~\eqref{eq:perturbationFunction} vanishes on the domain boundary $\partial\Omega$, and therefore the initial iterate still satisfies the boundary condition $\bu_h^0 = \pi_\text{st}^{-1}$ on $\partial \Omega$.
+Also, the new initial iterate is still in the same homotopy class as $\pi_\text{st}^{-1}$.

-Table~\ref{tab:radial23-S} shows the iteration numbers.
-We observe that the trust-region method only requires $3$ iterations to reach the required accuracy, independent of the grid refinement and the approximation order. \todosander{Post-Preprint: bitte eine Rechnung für das Gradientenverfahren für eine Diskretisierung zweiter Ordnung.} The gradient solver, on the other hand, needs much larger iteration numbers to reach the same accuracy.
-In fact, starting from the grid $r=3$, the iteration numbers seem to roughly double from one grid to the next-finer one.
-The difference can be explained by the fact that the trust-region method uses second-order information of the Dirichlet functional~\eqref{eq:dirichlet-energy}, whereas the gradient solver does not.
-Due to the choice of the step size $\tau = 4 h$, the discrete gradient flow solver requires an increasing amount of iterations for finer and finer grids.
-The coupling of $\tau$ and $h$, however, is necessary in order to reduce the constraint violation $\delta_1$ on smaller mesh sizes according to the estimate~\eqref{constraint-estimate}.
-Note, however, that gradient-descent iteration are much cheaper than trust-region ones. \todosander{PPP: Bitte Zeiten für die Rechnung in Table 6, und Diskussion} Finally, Table~\ref{tab:radial23-S} also shows the constraint violation of the minimizers computed by the gradient flow method.
-They are in the range of $10^{-4} - 10^{-3}$, which will be negligible for many practical purposes.
-In fact, as predicted by~\eqref{constraint-estimate}, the constraint violation is proportional to the time-step size: As we have coupled $\tau$ to be proportional to $h$, the violation is roughly reduced by a factor of $2$ for each grid refinement.
+Table~\ref{tab:inv_stereo-S-perturbation} shows the solver performance results.
+One can see that the trust-region method still only needs a low number of iterations (4--5) to reach the required accuracy, independent of the grid refinement and the approximation order.
+The gradient-flow solver, on the other hand, needs much larger iteration numbers to reach the same accuracy.
+This is caused by the step size choice $\tau = 4 h$, which leads to very small steps~$\tau$ for finer grids.
+Indeed, the iteration numbers seem to double from one grid to the next, reflecting the linear dependence of $\tau$ on $h$.
+The coupling of $\tau$ and $h$, however, is necessary in order to keep a bound on the constraint violation $\delta_1$ according to the estimate~\eqref{eq:constraint-estimate}.

+Table~\ref{tab:inv_stereo-S-perturbation} shows that bounding the constraint violation in this way does work in practice.
+The constraint violations of the minimizers computed by the gradient-flow method remain in the range of $10^{-4}$ to $10^{-3}$, which will be negligible for many practical purposes.
+In fact, as predicted by~\eqref{eq:constraint-estimate}, the constraint violation is proportional to the time-step size: As we have coupled $\tau$ to be proportional to $h$, the violation is roughly reduced by a factor of $2$ for each grid refinement.